 When to Find Greater Flamingos in the Algarve?

 In small numbers they can actually be found year-round, but the general advice is the best time to spot them is between November to March.
-Note the pictures in this post were taken on the 21st September and there were several large flocks so it’s not too difficult to find them outside of this time frame, but in some cases there’s an element of luck.
+As of, 2021 they’ve actually be documented as nesting in the Castro Marim Natural Reserve.
+Over 550 juveniles were counted in the colony, and it’s hoped they might become permanent residents.
+The main picture in this post were taken on the 21st September in Faro, and there were several large flocks so it’s not too difficult to find them outside of the usual November to March time frame, but in some cases there’s an element of luck.

 The Natural Habitat of Flamingos in the Algarve